SOURC3XYZ/sourc3/README.md

 # git-remote-beam

 ## Demo
-1. Add `git-beam-remote` to system PATH.
+1. Add `git-remote-beam` to system PATH.
 For Windows it can be added via system settings, for Linux using `export PATH=$PATH:/path/`;
 2. Setup beam node;
 3. Setup beam wallet;
 4. Properly fill `beam-remote.cfg`. `pass` is password for your wallet, without quotes, `node_addr` -- address of node from step 2, i.e. `127.0.0.1:10005`, `wallet_path` -- path to your `wallet.db` file.
 Ensure that `pass` is a password from your wallet located in `wallet_path`, `shader_app_file`, `shader_contract_file` -- full path for `app.wasm` and `contract.wasm` of git-remote-beam.
 All paths should not contains quotes;